mpruna/prasleas/_posts/2020-05-17-Jenkins-Covid-Automation.md

 echo 'git commit -m "+added images"' echo 'git push origin master'
 ```
-The first line activate the bash shell.
+The first line activates the bash shell.
 The second one copies the Images from the analytics directory to the current directory.
 The third one add/commits and pushes the code to the public repository.